StuartRiffle/ragtag-tiger/README.md

 ### RAGTAG_FLAGS

-You can also set your standard arguments in an environment variable called `RAGTAG_FLAGS`.
-They will be inserted at the beginning of your arguments. as if typed.
+You can also set standard arguments in an environment variable called `RAGTAG_FLAGS`.
+They will be inserted at the beginning of your argument list.

 ### Response files